External Opportunities and Research News

 The Anesthesia Merck Investigator Studies Program (MISP) Committee will be accepting proposals.
 Funding is available to support proposed studies for their duration as it pertains to adequate neuromuscular blockade and neuromuscular recovery.
 For more information please visit the Anesthesia Merck Investigator Studies Program.

-Covidien provides support in the form of product, funding and/or technical input for research projects developed and conducted by independent investigators.
-Covidien will evaluate each Investigator Sponsored Research (ISR) submission for scientific merit and its clinical evidence impact.
-Go to Investigator Sponsored Research at Covidien and learn about what types of research are supported.
+Medtronic provides support in the form of product, funding, and/or technical input for research projects developed and conducted by independent investigators.
+Medtronic will evaluate each Investigator Sponsored Research (ISR) submission for its scientific merit and clinical evidence impact.
+Go to Investigator Sponsored Research at Medtronic and learn about what types of research are supported.

 Patient-Centered Outcomes Research Institute (PCORI) Funding Cycle Announcement